kobin3/TodoList/README.md

 * Install sbt (see http://www.scala-sbt.org/)

 ### Installing
-You can build this project by open commnd prompt and type
+You can build and run this project by open commnd prompt (in the project directory) and type
 ```
 sbt run
 ```